hongpingcai/cook/README.md

 cd COOK_DIR/codes
 python step3_test.py --i ../img/test.txt
 ```
-As there is ground-truth labels available, the accuracy will be also outputed at the end.
+As there are ground-truth labels available, the accuracy will be also outputed at the end.

 To note: As default, the prediction uses the model trained from training set.
 But if you predict images outside of the current dataset, it is better to use the following code to utilize the model trained from the whole dataset (training+test):
 ```